 An unbroken air of malaise assails all senses in Yorgos Lanthimos’ retelling of an ancient tragic myth.

 Back at home with his picture-perfect family, his time at the hospital is mostly left unspoken.
-His wife Anna (Nicole Kidman) knows nothing about Martin, whose relationship with the surgeon remains a vexing puzzle, until the kid reveals his hold over her husband.
+His wife Anna (Nicole Kidman) knows nothing about Martin.
+His relationship with the surgeon remains a vexing puzzle, until the kid reveals his hold over her husband.

 To give away anything more feels almost sacrilegious to Yorgos Lanthimos’ vision.
 It is the unexpected turn of events that make his latest work such an intriguing watch, where the unsettling truth is as irrational as it is conceivable.